dekoning-lab/ezmap/README.md

 ## Setup

- 1. Download the current release of VMAP.
+ 1. Download the current release of EzMap.
  2. Unzip it.
- 3. Place the entire VMAP folder somewhere accessible on your computer.
+ 3. Place the entire EzMap folder somewhere accessible on your computer.
  4. Make sure to have installed Numpy, Scipy, & Biopython.

 Biopython can be installed using a simple terminal command.
 This command requires that your system has pip3 installed (pip3 is a python package manager that can be installed through the command line).
 Installing Biopython using pip3 will also automatically install numpy and scipy.